andersjanmyr/docker-lab/README.md

 ### Check the logs

 Most Docker images are configured to log to stdout.
-This is extremely useful since it make it very easy to check the logs of different images with  a simple command, `docker logs`.
+This is extremely useful since it makes it very easy to check the logs of different images with  a simple command, `docker logs`.

 ```